junxit/us-congress-bills-111/metadata.md

 - 2009-06-04 — The Speaker designated the Honorable Diana DeGette to act as Chairwoman of the Committee.
 - 2009-06-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6238)
 - 2009-06-04 — The previous question was ordered pursuant to the rule. (consideration: CR H6237)
+- 2009-06-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.